ferpetrelli/eloquent-consumer/README.md

 ## Grammar

-A Grammar class basically a collector that transforms all the information you gave to the Query Builder into fields sent out in your API request.
+A Grammar class basically a collector that transforms all the information you gave to the Query Builder into fields that will be sent in your API request.

 It's a very simple class that you can extend and adjust to your API specs.